Dictionary: NE-O-LOG'IC-AL-LY – NE'RE-ID

 3. A tyro; a beginner in learning.

-NE-O-TERIC, or NE-O-TER'IC-AL, a.
-[Gr. {foreign}, young, from {foreign}, new; Low L. neetericus.]
+NE-O-TER'IC, or NE-O-TER'IC-AL, a.
+[Gr. νεωτερικος, young, from νεος, new; Low L. neotericus.]

 New; recent in origin; modern.
-Bacom.
+Bacon.

-NE-O-TERIC, n.
+NE-O-TER'IC, n.

 One of modern times.
 Burton.